Accessible to all

 Step 4

-The Yelen strike
+The Yelen beach

 Logonna's emblematic beach, it has long been a favourite spot a favorite spot for water sports enthusiastsespecially windsurfing.
 In all seasons, as soon as the wind blows in Brest harbor, many come to glide over the water.
 Some, equipped with foils, give the illusion of flying above the water... impressive!